MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Resolution**

 To resolve, wait for some time and retry.
-If the issue exists even after fixing the portal/ ARM issue, report to the development team.
+If the issue exists even after fixing the portal/ ARM issue, contact Microsoft support.

 ### Issue: Patching or scaling operation is already in progress, try again after some time.